Let’s take a temperature check for a moment.

 A teacher of over ten years, who wishes to remain anonymous, spoke with engage2learn and admitted that they are now looking for a new job.
 “Teaching has changed so much within ten years, and the pandemic is doing no one any favors,” they stated.

 Charles Myers, a teacher of 13 years from North Carolina, also spoke about his recent departure from the world of education: “I believe education isn’t one-size-fits-all, but that is what it has become, and I believe teachers have a hard job because they are constantly getting new things added to their plates.”
-So when a job opportunity in technology came along for this third-generation educator last year, he decided to leave education entirely, although he commented it was still a tough decision.
+So when a job opportunity in technology came along for this third-generation educator last year, he decided to leave education entirely, admitting that it was a tough decision.

 What’s Causing the Teacher Shortage?